URC

 Autonomy Mission

-The goal of the autonomy mission is for a team’s rover to autonomously travel between GNSS locations, search for and locate ArUco markers, and search for and locate objects of interest in the environment.
+The goal of the autonomy mission is for a team’s rover to autonomously travel between GNSS locations, and discover ArUco markers and objects of interest in the environment.
 This mission is a test of a team’s path planning system, computer vision models, and autonomy system design.

 Science Mission